richwangbcca/devbot/README.md

 - Give me variety in daily challenges
 - Connect interview prep with real project work
 - Keep me accountable through automated daily challenges.

-I just developed this as of Sept.
-1, 2025, and I'm excited to use it for the upcoming year!